nwitte4/blog/_posts/2017-11-17-sudoku-checker.markdown

     }
   }

  return true;
 }
 </code></pre>

-My next logical move would be figuring out how to *create* a functional sudoku board.
+My next logical move would be figuring out how to *create* a functional sudoku game.
 If I could do that, I would probably use javascript to remove/hide a certain amount of numbers and allow a user to insert their own numbers.

 At the end there would be an option to "check board", where this code would run, and if they won the function would return true and I'd probably have something fun happen and if they lost it would return false and I would probably have something else fun happen that still informed them they lost.

-One step further would be implementing something into numChecker that returned the part of the board that was breaking.
+One step further would be implementing something into numChecker that returned the part of the board that was breaking, although.. some sudoku games I've played don't even go that far so I'd be going above and beyond, classic.
 Anyways, this was fun let's do it again sometime.
+I can't believe you read this far.